Ayafahim/ObsidianStat/Proportions interference & tables.md

 ```

-# Prop.test and Confidence interval
+#  CI for the proportion med prop.test

 ![[Pasted image 20221215112444.png]]